rodribro/Computational_Astronomy/README.md

 ### <b> Project 2: Stellar Paremeters </b>

-* <b> Goal: </b>  Predict stellar parameters based on an observed spectrum trough the comparison of multiple simulated spectra to find the best possible fit.
+* <b> Goal: </b>  Predict stellar parameters based on an observed spectrum th? rough the comparison of multiple simulated spectra to find the best possible fit.

 * <b> Spectra used: </b> 2 provided observed spectrums of 2 stars and hundreds of generated spectra based on [Pollux's database](https://pollux.oreme.org/).